Updated May 8, 2023

-How to get to Isla Mujeres from Cancun: Isla Mujeres is 30 minutes by boat from Cancun.
+How to get to Isla Mujeres from Cancun: Isla Mujeres is less than 30 minutes by boat from Cancun.

-Greece is a small country population-wise but, with a population of around 4 million, its capital is a big city by any standards.
+Greece is a small country population-wise but, with around 4 million residents, its capital is a big city by any standards.
 It's easy to escape its seemingly endless concrete sprawl, though.
 When you've had your fill of ancient Greek culture, head for Piraeus, Athens’ seaport, and take a fast ferry to the islands of the Argo-Saronic Gulf.

 It takes just 40 minutes to get to Aegina, so this little island makes a great day out from the city.
 There's the mandatory harbour village, where colourful horse-drawn carriages wait to take on a trot round town.
 Athenians travel to Aegina just to sample fresh seafood and sip ouzo in the village meze eateries.
-The sandy beach at Agia Marina, about 12km (7 miles) from Aegina Town, is a perfect place to cool off after visiting the island's must-see sights, the deserted medieval village of Palaiochora and the 2500-year-old Temple of Aphaia.
+The sandy beach at Agia Marina, about 12.5km (8 miles) from Aegina Town, is a perfect place to cool off after visiting the island's must-see sights, which include the deserted medieval village of Palaiochora and the 2,500-year-old Temple of Aphaia.
 For a longer stay, you'll find affordable hotels in town and by the sea at Agia Marina.